 If medical reasons for the symptoms are ruled out, the individual may be referred to a psychiatrist to collaborate on the diagnosis and for potential psychotropic medications.

-Psychotherapy and medications together can help manage Delusional Disorder.
+Psychotherapy and medications together can help manage Delusional Disorder (Paranoid disorder).
 The therapeutic approaches best used are:

 - Individual psychotherapy helps the individual to identify and correct thinking patterns.